stkent/stkent.github.io/_posts/2015-07-03-building-smooth-paths-using-bezier-curves.md

 # $n$ > 2

-When given more than two distinct points, it's no longer possible to connect them smoothly using straight lines only[^1]:
+When given more than two distinct points, it’s no longer possible to connect them smoothly using straight lines only[^1]:

 <div class="image-container">
 	<img src="/assets/images/building-smooth-paths-using-bezier-curves-3-point-linear.png" width="30%" />